afinetooth/afinetooth.github.io/_posts/2020-06-30-add-test-coverage-to-your-ci-pipeline.markdown

 <p>&nbsp;</p>
 ---
-__[DRAFT]__
+__[WIP - DRAFT]__
 <a name="setup_coveralls-finish_setup"></a>
 # Finish setup

-<mark>Prior to the release of CircleCI's new Ruby Orb, the normal approach to setting up a Ruby project for Coveralls would be to install the Coveralls rubygem to our project, which takes care of uploading test results to Coveralls.</mark>
+<mark>Prior to the release of CircleCI's new Ruby Orb, the normal approach to setting up a Ruby project to use Coveralls would be to install the Coveralls rubygem, which takes care of uploading test results to Coveralls.</mark>

 <mark>However, we're going to change our approach here in order to leverage some of the new Ruby Orb's features, such as its `rspec-test` command, which comes with [automated parallelization](#why-automated-parallelization).</mark>